 It may not be the easiest route, but it is arguably the cheapest and most available.

-In addition, nothing prevents you from combining these exercises with body weight in sessions with dumbbells, elastic bands or TRX straps.
-It's even a great way to fight monotony and train the whole shoulder depending on the mood of the day.
+In addition, there is nothing to stop you from combining these bodyweight exercises into sessions with dumbbells, elastic bands or TRX straps.
+It's even a great way to fight monotony and train the entire shoulder depending on the mood of the day.

 Conclusion for muscular shoulders without equipment

 One thing is for sure, you can do a great shoulder workout without equipment and without going to the gym.
 And I hope you have discovered new exercises in this article.